San Jose State University, B.A., 1988

 Scott J. Kiepen practices in the firm’s Long-Term Care Practice Group, Fraud & Abuse Practice Group and Litigation Department and specializes in the areas of health care civil and regulatory law, long-term care, senior housing and related ancillary services.
 Mr. Kiepen regularly counsels long-term care, senior housing and continuing care retirement providers in all aspects of their regulatory, business, and legal affairs, including matters concerning Changes of Ownership (CHOWs) and licensing and certification approvals, Medi-Cal and Medicare reimbursement, billing, sales and leases of facilities, survey management, transfer/discharge issues and appeals, abuse reporting and administrative appeals, fraud and abuse issues, medical staff, pharmacy issues, and other general operational issues.
 Additionally, he has assisted many long-term care providers in the development and implementation of compliance programs.

 Mr. Kiepen’s litigation experience includes a wide variety of matters in both federal and state courts, and administrative hearings against government agencies.
 He has represented providers in cases involving violations of the False Claims Act, Anti-Kickback Law, business and contract disputes, medical malpractice and elder abuse cases, transfer trauma cases, Medicare and Medicaid reimbursement disputes, licensing and certification accusations, unfair competition (“UCL”) cases, Consumer Legal Remedies Act cases, and Medicare and Medicaid decertification matters.

 He is ranked in Chambers USA, which notes his “extensive contentious and regulatory practice, which includes fraud and abuse disputes, licensing issues and malpractice claims in the long-term care and senior housing markets.”
 One client commented, "He is very knowledgeable and results-oriented," a source described him as "a very talented communicator whose legal analysis is obviously very high quality."
-Another client described his "mastery of the regulatory process, how nursing facilities and providers interface with the California Department of Public Health, the CMS and the federal side.
+Clients described his "mastery of the regulatory process, how nursing facilities and providers interface with the California Department of Public Health, the CMS and the federal side.
 He is very articulate and personable, and skillful in the courtroom," and that he "has very strong expertise in litigation and the regulatory issues impacting skilled nursing providers."